kseifo/Natural-Language-Inference/model_cards/SolutionB_modelcard.md

 <!-- This section provides information about how roughly how long it takes to train the model and the size of the resulting model. -->

-      - overall training time: 15
+      - overall training time: 15 minutes
       - duration per training epoch: 1 minute
       - model size: 28MB